How to look after a kitten

 Up to eight weeks - before you bring your kitten home

-- first kitten vaccinations
+- Organising their first kitten vaccinations.

-- started litter box training
+- Started litter box training.

-- placing the litter tray somewhere quiet and accessible
+- Placing the litter tray somewhere quiet and accessible.

-- ensuring there are no hazards
+- Cat-proofing your home to ensure there are no hazards.

-Eight to 12 weeks - Bringing your kitten home
+Eight to 12 weeks - bringing your kitten home

-- establish a consistent routine and rules like keeping them out of certain rooms.
+- Establish a consistent routine and rules like keeping them out of certain rooms.
 Reward good behaviour and ignore bad behaviour.

 12 weeks onwards

-- Mental stimulation is also important so play games like hiding their food.
+- Spend lots of time playing with your kitten every day - mental stimulation is also important, so play games like hiding their food.

 Six months onwards